 Both sections are organized by body system, working from the major body systems to their associated disorders.
 The Blue Book’s impairment list is available on the SSA website for anyone to view.
 In Friday’s post, we will address how you can use the impairment listings to your advantage, and also what to do if an impairment is not listed in the Blue Book.

 While the Blue Book may make it easier to understand why and how the SSA makes its decisions regarding disability benefits, applying is still a complex and lengthy process.
-Contact our Tulsa Social Security disability lawyers today to discuss your case confidentially.
-We do not charge for consultations, and you may reach us by phone at (918) 587-0050.
+Contact our Tulsa Social Security Disability lawyers today to discuss your case confidentially.
+We do not charge for evaluations, and you may reach us by phone at (918) 265-1404.